Thomas S. Power

-General Thomas Sarsfield Power (June 18, 1905 – December 6, 1970) was a United States Air Force officer who served as commander in chief of the Strategic Air Command.
+General Thomas Sarsfield Power (June 18, 1905 – December 6, 1970) was a United States Air Force officer who served as commander in chief of the Strategic Air Command from 1957-1964.
 He was an active military flier for more than 30 years.

 Early career

 Thomas Sarsfield Power was born in New York City in 1905, a child of Irish immigrants.
 His parents were Thomas Stack Power, a dried goods salesman, and Mary Amelia Power (née Rice), who had arrived in the United States in 1900.
 His parents were from wealthy farming stock but the best land and its livestock was destined for others in Tipperary, Ireland.

 Power attended Barnard Preparatory School in New York and entered the United States Army Air Corps flying school February 17, 1928.
 Upon graduation and receiving his rating, he was commissioned a second lieutenant in the Army Air Corps on February 28, 1929.

 His early service included assignments at most of the famed Air Corps fields of the day – Chanute Field, Illinois, as a student officer at the Air Corps Technical School's maintenance engineer course; Langley Field, Virginia, as commanding officer of the 2d Wing headquarters detachment (1934); Bolling Field, Washington, D.C., for duty as an Army Air Corps Mail Operation (Eastern Zone) pilot (1934); engineering and armament officer of the 28th Bombardment Squadron at Nichols Field, Philippines; and at Randolph Field, Texas, as a flying instructor (1938–1940).
 He completed his early career at Maxwell Field, Alabama, as a student at the Air Corps Tactical School (1940–1941).